 Encryption is a method of protecting data's confidentiality.
 When data is encrypted, it becomes unreadable to any unauthorized persons who get access to it.

-Note that unencrypted in this context means only that the text visible on your tracker is potentially vulnerable to an eavesdropping device.
+Note that unencrypted in this context means only that the text visible on your Fitbit device is potentially vulnerable to an eavesdropping device.
 So, a person attempting to intercept Bluetooth transmissions might see the contents of the message, or if you received a call notification, the phone number.
 Your personal information stored with Fitbit is always encrypted.
-You can require that all notifications to your Fitbit tracker are encrypted.
+You can require that all notifications to your Fitbit device are encrypted.

-For more information see, How do I get notifications from my mobile device?
+For more information see, How do I get notifications from my phone on my Fitbit device?